ethereum/EIPs/EIPS/eip-884-DRAFT-regulation-A-plus-token.md

        *  Remove a verified address, and the associated verification hash.
 If the address is
        *  unknown to the contract then this does nothing.
 If the address is successfully removed this
        *  function must emit `VerifiedAddressRemoved(addr, msg.sender)`.
+       *  It MUST throw if an attempt is made to remove a verifiedAddress that owns Tokens.
        *  @param addr The verified address to be removed.
        */
       function removeVerified(address addr) public;